eProsima/FIROS2/examples/helloworld_orion/README.md

 - Installed and working ROS2 with Fast-RTPS and FIROS2.
 - *ROS2* [Talker/Listener example](https://github.com/ros2/ros2/wiki/Linux-Development-Setup#try-some-examples>).
+- FIWARE Orion contextBroker available for testing.

 ### Bridge library:

-In this example, we will use the builtin library *rsrtpsngsiv2lib*, included with the installation of FIROS2.
+In this example, we will use the builtin library *isbridgengsiv2lib*, included with the installation of FIROS2.

 ### IDL files: